OpenRiskNet/home/openshift/deployments/README.md

 Undeploying will typically not remove PVs and PVCs to avoid the risk of losing critical data, so you will need to manage those manually.

+## Setup

+In this directory you must create the file `setup.sh` using `setenv-example.sh` as an example.
+Edit to to reflect your environment.

 Some of these deployments require admin privileges.
 We assume a user named 'admin' for this.
 To set up such a user do this:

 ```